 Burnt ends in a foil pan.

 These burnt ends are the absolute best thing to come out of a home smoker.
-They’re tender, juicy, saucy and just packed with smoky flavor.
+They have a succulent and tender texture.
+They’re juicy, saucy and just packed with smoky flavor.

 Burnt Ends